pagkly/Zed/Investopedia4/Sherman Antitrust Act Definition.md

 ### The Notion of "Trusts" in the 19th Century

 Late-19th-century legislators' understanding of "trusts" is different from our concept of the term.
-Today, [[trust]](https://www.investopedia.com/terms/t/trust.asp) refers to a financial relationship in which one party gives another the right to hold property or assets for a third party.
+Today, [[trust]](https://www.investopedia.com/terms/t/trust.asp) refers to a financial relationship in which one party gives another the right to [[Hold|hold]] property or assets for a [[Third Party|third party]].
 In the 19th century, however, a trust became an umbrella term for any sort of collusive or conspiratorial behavior that was seen to render competition unfair.
 The Sherman Antitrust Act was not designed to prevent [[healthy monopolistic competition]](https://www.investopedia.com/terms/m/monopolisticmarket.asp), but to target those monopolies that resulted from a deliberate attempt to dominate the marketplace.

 ## The Impact of the Sherman Antitrust Act

-The Act was passed at a time of extreme public hostility toward large corporations like [[Standard Oil]](https://www.investopedia.com/articles/economics/08/jd-rockefeller.asp) and the American Railway Union, which were seen to be unfairly monopolizing certain industries.
+The Act was passed at a time of extreme public hostility toward large corporations like [[Standard Oil]](https://www.investopedia.com/articles/[[Economics|economics]]/08/jd-rockefeller.asp) and the American Railway Union, which were seen to be unfairly monopolizing certain industries.
 This outcry sprang from both consumers, who were being damaged by exorbitantly high prices on essential goods, and competitors in production, who found themselves shut out of industries because of deliberate attempts by certain companies to keep other enterprises out of the market.

 ## The USA vs. Google